romen-h/ONI-Mods/.github/ISSUE_TEMPLATE/bug_report.md

 **REQUIRED: Logs & Screenshots**
 Share a copy of the log showing the bug or crash if there is one.
-Share a screenshot or video demonstrating the bug if necessary.
+Share a screenshot or video demonstrating the bug if possible.